 While the new regulations sound quite straightforward, they present an overwhelming set of challenges to businesses.

 - GDPR can halt annoying cold calls in quite an effective way.
 Unless the user has explicitly given consent to receive cold calls, businesses cannot initiate an online or telephonic interaction with their audience.
 This dramatically brings down the size of bought-in lists that businesses acquire to expand their reach — Bye-Bye credit-card-offer-calls.

 - The cost of new customer acquisition is high in every industry.
 Businesses make that kind of investment in the hope of converting their audience, upselling to them, and creating a long-term sustainable revenue.
-With GDPR in place, the existing customers can completely opt out of receiving any upsell offers, thus bringing down the ROI that the business had made on their acquisition.
+With GDPR in place, the existing customers can completely opt-out of receiving any upsell offers, thus bringing down the ROI that the business had made on their acquisition.

 Under these circumstances, the businesses might rethink their customer acquisition strategy and perhaps, tone down their advertising and marketing efforts until the returns they receive are proportional to the investment they make on such activities.

-That would be a wrong strategy!
+That would be the wrong strategy!